 All the methods discussed above so far doesn’t cost much.
 But once you start generating some income from your branding efforts you can take it to the next level by reinvesting some of the profits.

 - Create a banner and retarget people with tools like AdRoll.com.
 For example, if someone has visited your training page, retarget them with your training offer.
 If some one visited your hire me page and downloaded your resume, retarget them.

 - Write a great ebook and promote it at 70-100% affiliate commission.
 Say your ebook costs Rs.299, offer Rs.250-Rs.299 commission for anyone who promotes it on their channels.
-You do not incur any costs because ebooks are digitally downloadable.
+You do not incur any cost because ebooks are digitally downloadable.
 But you will get some serious readers and followers for your blog and perhaps they will check out your training program too!

 - Buy a premium SMS service, collect people’s phone numbers while collecting their email IDs and ping them whenever you publish a new blog post.

-- Instead of using free email subscription services like Feedburner, use MailChimp, Aweber or GetResponse to manage your email subscribers.
+- Instead of using a free email subscription services like Feedburner, use MailChimp, Aweber or GetResponse to manage your email subscribers.
 Read my post about permission marketing.

 - Create a forum within your blog and make it a platform for discussion on the subject your specialize in.
 Invite other experts in your field to participate in the forum.
 For example, I created a Facebook forum – Learn Digital Marketing and it has 20,000+ members as of now.

 - Review books on your blog.
 The authors of those books are likely to link to your reviews and it also establishes the fact that you have read those books!
 What do experts do?
 They read books!

 - Hire designers to create infographics of your top content and publish them.
 Infographics usually generate a lot of buzz.